The Magnus representation and homology cobordism groups of homology cylinders: Introduction

 After that, however, Cha, Friedl and Kim \cite{cfk} succeeded in showing that the abelianization of $\mathcal{H}_{g,1}$ is infinitely generated by using a version of the Reidemeister torsion which we will call the {\it $H$-torsion\/} in this paper.
 In fact, they took an appropriate reduction of the torsion invariant so that the resulting map becomes a homology cobordism invariant homomorphism.

 The purpose of the first half of this paper is to use (the determinant of) the Magnus representation together with Cha-Friedl-Kim's reduction technique to investigate again abelian quotients of $\mathcal{H}_{g,1}$.
-It looks easier to extract information on $\mathcal{H}_{g,1}$ than Cha-Friedl-Kim's invariant because the Magnus representation itself is a homology cobordism invariant as mentioned above.
-However, the result turns out to be somewhat negative.
-In fact, we will observe in Section \ref{sec:abelian} that the invariant obtained from the Magnus representation subordinates to Cha-Friedl-Kim's invariant.
+In Section \ref{sec:abelian}, we will show that there exists a relationship between the invariant obtained from the Magnus representation and Cha-Friedl-Kim's torsion invariant.

-The situation changes if we consider homology cylinders over higher dimensional manifolds, which seem to have their own interest, and apply the machinery to them.
-To explain this is the purpose of the second half.
+Our invariant using the Magnus representation can be easily applied to homology cylinders over higher dimensional manifolds, which seem to have their own interest.
+Investigating this invariant is the purpose of the second half.
 The main theorem (Theorem \ref{thm:acyMag}) is that the homology cobordism groups of homology cylinders over a certain series of manifolds regarded as a higher dimensional generalization of surfaces have abelian quotients isomorphic to the free abelian group of infinite rank.
 For the proof, we use a purely group-theoretical description of the Magnus representation as the representation of the automorphism group of the {\it acyclic closure} of a free group.
-This description was first given by Le Dimet \cite{ld} in the context of string links, and then we clarify its relationship to homology cylinders in our previous paper \cite{sa2}.
+This description was first given by Le Dimet \cite{ld} in the context of string links, and then we clarified its relationship to homology cylinders in our previous paper \cite{sa2}.
 The definition of the acyclic closure, which is originally due to Levine \cite{le1, le2}, and its fundamental properties are reviewed in Section \ref{sec:acyclic}.
 We prove the theorem by constructing first an epimorphism from the homology cobordism group onto the automorphism group of the acyclic closure of a free group (Theorem \ref{thm:acysurj}) and then showing that this automorphism group has an abelian quotient isomorphic to the free abelian group of infinite rank (Theorem \ref{thm:H1Acy}).

 All manifolds are assumed to be smooth throughout this paper, while similar statements hold for other categories.
 We use the same notation to write a continuous map and the induced homomorphisms on fundamental groups and homology groups.
+Also, all homology groups are with $\mathbb{Z}$-coefficients.